BonsaiDen/JavaScript-Garden/doc/semicolon.md

     })(window)

-Below is the result of the parsers "guessing" game.
+Below is the result of the parser's "guessing" game.

     (function(window, undefined) {
         function test(options) {